Looking after Uppingham's

 Welcome from the Mayor of Uppingham

-Welcome from the Mayor of Uppingham,
+Welcome from the Mayor

 “The local approach taken on the delivery of the town’s strategic housing requirement through the review of the neighbourhood plan is exemplary”.